vyalovaa/mitm-lab/README.md

 # Man in the Middle
-Laboratory work "Man in the Middle"
+Laboratory work "Man in the Middle".

 For students.